Yongbinkang/ExpFinder/README.md

     * The `semantic.py` file aims to vectorise every single phrase by using the SciBert model.
     * The `tokenization.py` file aims to extract tokens and noun phrases with their statistical information.
 Note that this contains the parser for the noun phrase extraction.
     * The `weight.py` file aims to calculate personalised weights for given vectors or matrices.
-* The __`experimental pipeline.ipynb`__ file contains pipelines for the entire process which is shown in the __Flow__ section below.
+* The __`experimental pipeline.ipynb`__ file contains pipelines for the entire process which is shown in the __Demo__ section below.

-## Flow
+## Demo

 ![Execution flow](https://github.com/Yongbinkang/ExpFinder/blob/main/images/flow.png)

+In this section, we describe the demo of ExpFinder in the __`experimental pipeline.ipynb`__ file.
+The flow of the demo is presented as follows:

-1. Raw data is read and transform to a proper format like dataframes or vectors.
+* In the preparation phase, raw data (experts, their associated documents, and topics) is read and transform to a proper format like dataframes or vectors.
-2. With the prepared data, we generate the necessary data for the ExpFinder algorithm such as expert-document, document-phrase, document-topic, personalised matrices and expert-document counted vectors.
+* In the generation phase, we apply statistical models to generate data for our *ExpFinder* algorithm.
+These includes:
+  * Expert-document, document-phrase, document-topic and personalised matrices
+  * Expert-document counted vector (counting a number of documents per expert) and Document-expert counted vector (counting a number of experts per document)
-3. The data is fitted into the ExpFinder algorithm the best parameters based on the empirical experiment.
-4. The expected output from the algorithm contains weights of between experts and topics as well as documents and topics
+* In the training phase, we fitted all generated data into the ExpFinder algorithm with the best hyperparameters based on the empirical experiement.
+Please refer to our paper for more details.
+Then, we obtain results from the model which contain authority scores (weights of experts over topics) and hub scores (weights of documents over topics).

 ## Citing